About As You Like It (AYLI)

 Shakespeare is meant to be seen or heard, not read.
 In Shakespeare's day, only about 30% of men and 10% of women could read.
 You went to the theatre to "hear" a play.

-Globe Theatre's 16thC-period 2009 production (2 hrs 22 min) - well worth watching!
+Globe Theatre's 16thC-period 2009 production (on DVD) - well worth watching

 Oxford Theatre Guild's 2020 production

-1936 film adaptation with Laurence Olivier
+1936 film adaptation with Laurence Olivier!

-Royal Shakespeare Company summary (2 min)
+Royal Shakespeare Company summary (2 min) and scene-by-scene description

 HandleBards summary using only props!
 (6 minutes)